 This radio has been around a while which says something in a competitive environment like the emergency radio market.
 The square design helps this radio fit in a lot of different spaces.
 The hand crank dynamo is easy to use and the digital display is clear too.
 You can set the alert function so that the radio will come on and alert you to any extreme weather coming your way.

 While I try to keep an eye on the sky, there are times when having a radio to help keep up with current weather trends would be nice.

 The radio can help keep your cell or small device going too.
 A built-in LED flashlight adds to the versatility of this device.

 This is a very basic AM/FM and weather band radio.
 I know there are probably some of you that have a lot of Craftsman tools in the garage.
 I had no idea until now that they made anything like an emergency radio.

 The Craftsman can be charged using USB to wall or computer, trickle charged with the solar panel, or you can opt for the hand crank.
 The radio can be used to power small devices like cell phones and e-readers too.
 You also get an LED flashlight built into the side of the radio so you are never left in the dark.

 This radio has some communications capability unlike the rest of the radios on this list.
 It caught my eye because it is a full-featured base camp radio at a good price point.
-You can keep this radio running many ways.
+You can keep this radio running in many ways.
 Simply use 4 standard “AA” batteries, 6.0V rechargeable NiMH battery pack, AC adapter, DC adapter, or the hand crank.